 him for "betraying" his native Virginia.

 At the beginning of the war, unlike his fellow officers from Virginia, Robert E. Lee and J.E.B.
 Stuart, Thomas elected to stay loyal to his country over his seceding native state government.
 Stuart loudly and often said he'd hang him as a traitor if he ever caught him.
 His sisters turned his picture to the wall and refused the gifts of money he sent them during the war.
 Though he would save the army at Chickamauga and go on to win some of the most decisive victories in the West during the war (Missionary Ridge and Nashville), he was not honored the way Grant, Sherman, Sheridan, Mead, and so many other generals later were.
 He was a man of principle and integrity.
-Though his family had been legacy slave holders in the antebellum South, during the war, when he had black regiments under him at Nashville and saw how they fought even harder than the all-white regiments, he changed his mind about people of color.
+Though his family had been legacy slave holders in the antebellum South, during the war, when he had Black regiments under him at Nashville and saw how they fought even harder than the all-white regiments, he changed his mind about people of color.
 After the war he vigorously defended the Thirteenth, Fourteenth, and Fifteenth Amendments.
 As a military governor during Reconstruction, he fought to defend freedmen and other Southern Unionists against the KKK.
 He also wrote harsh newspaper editorials about how the former rebels had sought to rehabilitate themselves as defenders of an honorable "Lost Cause" for freedom, when in fact, he argued, they were just traitors trying to wash themselves of treason.
 He didn't mince words.
 In a lot of ways he was like his adversary on this day, Longstreet (though, unlike Longstreet, Thomas did get a statue or two, a fort named after him on the Ohio River, and a square in D.C.), both good soldiers, both cool-headed, both disinclined to get involved in politics, and both with an uncanny sense of the right thing to do.
 This extended for each of them through Reconstruction, when both generals actively defended the civil rights of people of color and those Southern whites who had remained loyal to the union.

 Thomas had been deftly managing the hard defense on the northern flank around Kelly's Field for two days.
 Now, as the southern flank of the army caved, he moved his headquarters back 500 yards to the Snodgrass farmhouse.
 He still kept in close contact with the divisions compacted around Kelly's, which was only a couple of minutes away by horse.
 He also sent a plea back to Rossville Gap for Gen. Granger to come forward with his Reserve Corps to help him.
 And for two hours, while he chomped nervously on a cigar, he kept raising his field glasses to the north, looking for Granger's arrival.

-Meanwhile, he cooly managed the defense of Snodgrass Hill (later called, for some unsatisfactory reason, "Horseshoe Ridge"--it isn't at all shaped like a horseshoe--maybe there were a lot of discarded horseshoes littering the ground, who knows?
+Meanwhile, Thomas cooly managed the defense of Snodgrass Hill (later called, for some unsatisfactory reason, "Horseshoe Ridge"--it isn't at all shaped like a horseshoe--maybe there were a lot of discarded horseshoes littering the ground, who knows?
 Or maybe it came as a polite euphemism for what the troops were probably calling it, Horsesh*t Ridge.
 I don't know.).
-He kept close communications with all available forces left on the field, from Kelly's Field to Horseshoe Ridge and rallied stragglers and whipped remnants of brigades as they came by.
-As retreating but still-willing regiments and companies gathered on the hill, Thomas assigned them points to defend and gradually built up an almost impregnable position.
+He kept close communications with all available forces left on the field, from Kelly's Field to Horseshoe Ridge and rallied stragglers and commandeered remnants of brigades as they came by.
+As retreating but still-willing regiments and companies gathered on the hill, Thomas assigned them places to defend and gradually built up an almost impregnable position.

 The first unit on the hill was a battery of four 12-pounder Napoleon guns of the 4th U.S. Artillery, unlimbered in front of the tiny Snodgrass Cabin to cover a wide field of fire as far as Kelly's Field to the east and Dyer Field to the southeast.
 These were soon supported by Harker's brigade of 950 survivors of Wood's division, the ones who were fatefully ordered to pull out of the line, starting this disaster to begin with.
 These people were in no mood to retreat further.
 They wanted to vindicate themselves from what they perceived as an unjust order to withdraw.